RobinBoers/geheimesite.nl/src/content/en/how-it-was-made.md

 ## Blog

-My blog consists of three static [hugo](https://gohugo.io) sites, which I build and deploy using a simple bash script and GitHub actions.
+My blog is also built using [hugo](https://gohugo.io).
+I also set up a similar build-pipeline with checks for dead links, formatting and minifying.
 I developed my own hugo theme with IndieWeb support, based on [neofeed](https://neofeed.dev).

 I built my own barebones statistics tracker.
 It tracks visits, not views, per post.
+It also has an optional disable trigger using `localStorage` so that my own views aren't tracked.
 The results are [publicly available](/blog/stats) can be filtered per month and are shown in a simple graph that I built using Chart.js.

 ## Dynamic pages & APIs